 Google continues to water down the “exact match” targeting option in Google Ads.
 While previously the Exact Match option meant exactly that, Google has been rolling out more and more changes to further dilute it.
 Previously, plurals were included in the exact match despite not being the specific text being targeted.
-On March 17, the Google Inside Adwords blog released a new post, expanding on what is included in what they are now terming “close variants”.
+The Google Inside Adwords blog released a new post, expanding on what is included in what they are now terming “close variants”.
+What does this mean for your campaigns, especially single keyword per adgroup builds that rely on match type specificity?

 Changes to Google Ads